"What we shall eat to-morrow, I haven't the slightest idea!" said

 remarks were answered by a pitiful mewing and woebegone barking

-from the corner where the two unfed creatures were curled up together
+from the corner where the two unfed creatures were curled up

 trying to keep warm.